Kushall-Dayal/Self_Study/1/Reader.md

 # *2.Assessment & Conclusion*

-The visualisations have assessed as follows:
+The visualisations have been assessed as follows:

 | Visualization  | 1 | 2 | 3 | 4 | 5 |
 |----------------|---|---|---|---|---|